quicwg/base-drafts/draft-ietf-quic-recovery.md

 the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes; see Section 4.1.1 of {{QUIC-TLS}}.
-Not arming the PTO for ApplicationData prioritizes completing the handshake and prevents the client from sending a 0-RTT packet on a PTO before it knows the server has accepted 0-RTT and prevents the server from sending a 1-RTT packet on a PTO before before it has the keys to process a 1-RTT packet.
+Not arming the PTO for ApplicationData prioritizes completing the handshake, prevents the client from sending a 0-RTT packet on a PTO before it knows the server has accepted 0-RTT, and prevents the server from sending a 1-RTT packet on a PTO before before it has the keys to process a 1-RTT acknowledgment.

 When a PTO timer expires, the PTO period MUST be set to twice its current value.
 This exponential reduction in the sender's rate is important because